Can Acupuncture Help You Conceive?

 The research

 Marshall cites a 2002 German study suggesting that acupuncture may, in fact, work.
 The study looked at 160 women undergoing IVF, half of whom received acupuncture along with IVF, and the other half who received IVF alone.
-They found pregnancy rates among the women undergoing acupuncture were significantly higher.
+They found that pregnancy rates among the women undergoing acupuncture were significantly higher.

 The cost